IMTtugraz/PyQMRI/paper.md

 +\nonumber \gamma( \alpha_0\|\nabla u - v\|_{1,2,F} +
 \alpha_1\|\mathcal{E}v\|_{1,2,F})
 $$
-which includes a non-linear forward operator ($A$), mapping the parameters $u$ to (complex) data space $d$, and non-smooth regularization due to the $L^1$-norms of the T(G)V functional [@Bredies2010; @Knoll2011].
+which includes a non-linear forward operator ($A$), mapping the parameters $u$ to (complex) data space $d$, and a non-smooth regularization functional due to the $L^1$-norms of the T(G)V functional [@Bredies2010; @Knoll2011].
 Setting $\alpha_1=0$ and $v=0$ the problem becomes simple TV regularization [@Rudin1992].
 The gradient&nbsp;$\nabla$ and symmetrized gradient&nbsp;$\mathcal{E}$ operators are implemented using finite differences.
 To further improve the quality of the reconstructed parameter maps `PyQMRI` uses a Frobenius norm to join spatial information from all maps in the T(G)V functionals [@Bredies2014; @Knoll2017a].
-Box constraints, limiting each unknown paramater in $u$ to a physiological meaningful range, can be set in conjunction with real or complex value constraints.
+Box constraints, limiting each unknown parameter in $u$ to a physiological meaningful range, can be set in conjunction with real or complex value constraints.

 Following the Gauss-Newton approach a sequence $k$ of linearized sub-problems of the form